Warning about data production using RTRA

 Users of RTRA should be made aware of the following modifications to survey information pages:

 Users must include the relevant weight variable in their program.
 Weights themselves cannot be accessed directly.
-RTRA system will provide users with indicators of data quality for surveys that have bootstrap weights associated with the files.
+The Real Time Remote Access (RTRA) system will provide users with indicators of data quality for surveys that have bootstrap weights associated with the files.
 "Bootstrap" weights themselves are not accessible to the RTRA user.

 Data is protected by a method of controlled rounding.
 Only weighted data can be produced.
 Minimum threshold suppression rules do not apply to RTRA [not true for Mean].